What is a CBT?

 Can you fail a CBT test?

 The CBT is not a test it is a training day so you theoretically cannot 'pass or fail'.
-Although you can't fail a CBT test, you may be asked to come back for additional training if the instructor feels that you have not met the required standard to ride on the road.
+Although you can't fail a CBT test, you may be asked to come back for additional training if the instructor feels that you have not met the required standards set by the DVSA to ride on the road.
 This will incur a further cost.

 Can I still take my CBT if I don’t have my own motorcycle gear?

 Yes.
 We can loan you Helmets, jackets and gloves at no extra cost.
 However, we ask you to wear a minimum protection of thick trousers or jeans, a long sleeve top or T-shirt and riding boots or walking boots NOT steel toecaps.
 If you do not have this minimum protection you may be turned away and a refund will not be given.

 Is all the training completed on site?